Course Content and Outcome Guide for MM 252

 - Course Title:

 - Advanced Multimedia Project Development III

 - Special Fee:

 Course DescriptionFurther develops the project created in MM 251.
 Prepare an interactive multimedia project using industry standard software tools.
 Project development will include planning, production, project review and, implementing the evaluation suggestions.
 Final projects will be submitted for faculty and peer critiques and then placed on the World Wide Web.
-Prerequisite: MM 251 or instructor permission.
+Prerequisites: MM 251 or instructor permission.
 Audit available.

 Addendum to Course Description